×

 Other diagnostic tests consist of the following:

-• Chest X-ray, which reveals your heart’s shape and any excess fluid that may be present electrocardiogram (ECG or EKG), which examines your heart’s rhythm.
+• Chest X-ray, which reveals your heart’s shape and any excess fluid that may be present, and an electrocardiogram (ECG or EKG), which examines your heart’s rhythm.

 • Using echocardiography, you may determine your heart’s size, shape, and presence of any fluid buildup.